Dismissal during pregnancy, or maternity, adoption or shared parental leave

 If you are pregnant or on family-related leave and facing disciplinary action, you should seek advice.
 If you are a member of a union, they should also provide you with support.

-What do I do if I feel I have been unfairly dismissed?
+What do I do if I believe I have been unfairly dismissed?

 There are strict time limits for making claims so you should not delay doing this.
 You can get more general advice on unfair dismissal from Acas or contact Working Families for more advice.